ClientObject Tutorial

 The CustomObject must have methods that 'correspond' to the methods of <some>Listener.
 Each of the corresponding methods of the CustomObject must have the same name as the method of the <some>Listener and must accept ClientObjects where the <some>Listener accepts events.

 So, for example, the following code sample registers a CustomObject named Listener as a PropertyChangeListener on a JSplitPane.
-A PropertyChangeListener has a single method
+A PropertyChangeListener has a single method.

 void PropertyChange(PropertyChangeEvent event)

-so the CustomObject, Listener, must have a corresponding method
+So the CustomObject, Listener, must have a corresponding method.

 void PropertyChange(PropertyChangeEvent@event)